draket321/Test-for-betcha/README.md

 ##  Games Included
 ### **1. Coin Flip**
 Bet on **Heads** or **Tails**, flip the coin, and win or lose your bet amount.

 ### **2. Dice Roll**
 Pick a number from 1–6 and roll the die.

 ### **3. Pocket Screensaver (Corner Hit Game)**
 A bouncing red rectangle moves inside a 300×300 box (just like the nostalgic DVD logo).

 You win if the rectangle overlaps **75% or more** with any corner block within **10 seconds**.

-2. Open the game

-Just open index.html in any browser:
-Chrome
-Firefox
-Edge
-Safari
-No server is required.

 # Project Updates